 As director of the Center for Education Policy, Lindsey Burke oversees the Heritage Foundation’s research and policy on issues pertaining to preschool, K-12, and higher education reform.
 In 2013, Burke was also named the Will Skillman Fellow in Education Policy, devoting her time and research to reducing federal intervention in education at all levels and empowering families with education choice.
+She is the Fellow at EdChoice, the legacy foundation of Milton and Rose Friedman.

 Burke’s commentary, research, and op-eds have appeared in various newspapers and magazines and she has appeared on numerous radio and television shows and spoken on education reform issues across the country and internationally.
 She has published evaluations of education choice options for public policy foundations such as the Virginia Institute for Public Policy and EdChoice and has done extensive work developing and evaluating education savings accounts (ESAs).